Artificial intelligence industry in China: Research and development

 Interdisciplinary collaborations play an essential role in China's AI R&D, including academic-corporate collaboration, public-private collaborations, and international collaborations and projects with corporate-government partnerships are the most common.
-China ranked in the top three worldwide following the United States and the European Union for the total number of peer-reviewed AI publications that are produced under a corporate-academic partnership between 2015 and 2019.
+China ranked in the top three worldwide following the United States and the European Union for the total number of peer-reviewed AI publications that were produced under a corporate-academic partnership between 2015 and 2019.
 Besides, according to an AI index report, China surpassed the U.S. in 2020 in the total number of global AI-related journal citations.
 In terms of AI-related R&D, China-based peer-reviewed AI papers are mainly sponsored by the government.
 In May 2021, China's Beijing Academy of Artificial Intelligence released the world's largest pre-trained language model (WuDao).

 As of 2023, 47% of the world's top AI researchers had completed their undergraduate studies in China.
+According to a 2024 World Intellectual Property Organization (WIPO) analysis, China has published more patents in generative AI annually than all other countries since 2017.
 According to academic Angela Huyue Zhang, publishing in 2024, while the Chinese government has been proactive in regulating AI services and imposing obligations on AI companies, the overall approach to its regulation is loose and demonstrates a pro-growth policy favorable to China's AI industry.
 In July 2024, the government opened its first algorithm registration center in Beijing.

-In 2025, The Washington Post reported that China has surpassed the United States in the release of publicly available "open" artificial intelligence model.
+In 2025, The Washington Post reported that China has surpassed the United States in the release of publicly available "open" artificial intelligence models.
+In the same year, the Chinese Academy of Sciences introduced ScienceOne, an artificial intelligence platform for scientific research.

+In March 2026, the Chinese government launched that a Tibetan-language AI app called "DeepZang," which reflects state positions on religion and governance in Tibet.
+In April 2026, Chinese regulators blocked Meta Platforms’ $2 billion acquisition of AI startup Manus, citing national security and export control concerns.
+Although Manus was registered in Singapore, its core technology originated in China.
+The move reflects China's tighter oversight of AI and strategic technologies, particularly regarding foreign involvement.